jagpreetsingh83/reading/technologies/CSS/README.md

 * You use universal selector `* {...}` if you don't want your styling to be overriden by the broswer defaults since it does not use inheritance instead it applies the style to all the elements.

+> Universal specificity has lowest/zero specificity (0,0,0,0)

+* Rely more on specificity than order for more maintainable CSS

 ```javascript
 Inline elements: